vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 ## Summary

-This chapter revealed the origin story of the Adaptive Granularity Strategy, born from a $4.7M Black Friday failure in 2017.
+This chapter revealed the origin story of Adaptive Granularity Governance: The Khan Microservice Pattern, born from a $4.7M Black Friday failure in 2017.
 We explored:

 - **The Crisis**: How following "best practices" led to 127 services and catastrophic failure
 - **The Solution**: Development of the RVx Index and quantitative framework
 - **The Metrics**: Detailed calculations for Ê (efficiency), Ŝ (distinctness), and L̂ (cognitive load)
 - **The Maturity Model**: Microservices Maturity Assessment framework with 5 levels from monolith to hyperscale
 - **Real Impact**: Case studies showing 40-90% improvements in performance and cost
-- **Implementation**: Practical tools and code for applying Adaptive Granularity Strategy
+- **Implementation**: Practical tools and code for applying Adaptive Granularity Governance: The Khan Microservice Pattern

-The Adaptive Granularity Strategy transforms microservices from art to science, providing measurable guidance for one of software architecture's hardest problems.
+Adaptive Granularity Governance: The Khan Microservice Pattern transforms microservices from art to science, providing measurable guidance for one of software architecture's hardest problems.

 ---